tuannvm/oauth-mcp-proxy/docs/generic-implementation.md

 **Expected Outcome**: Build succeeds, all tests pass.

+**Actual Outcome**: ✅ Completed.
+File created with 46 lines including WithUser() function.
+All tests pass.

 ---

-### Checkpoint 1.3: Update imports in existing files ⬜
+### Checkpoint 1.3: Update imports in existing files ✅

 **Task**: Update all internal imports to use new file structure.